Finite-sample analysis of M-estimators using self-concordance

-Recall the standard setting of statistical learning: given a set~$\Theta \subseteq \R^d$ that parameterizes the space of possible hypotheses, and a random observation $Z \in \Z$ with unknown distribution $\cP$, one would like to minimize the \textit{average risk}
+Recall the standard statistical learning setup: given a set~$\Theta \subseteq \R^d$ that parametrizes the space of possible hypotheses, and observing a random~$Z \in \Z$ with unknown distribution $\cP$, one would like to minimize the \textit{population risk}~$L(\theta) := \E[\ell_Z(\theta)]$.
+For each possible observation $z$ of $Z$, the \textit{loss} $\ell_{z}: \Theta \to \R$ specifies the cost of choosing~$\theta$ under the outcome~$\{Z = z\}$, and~$\E[\cdot]$ is the expectation with respect to the distribution~$\cP$.
+This distribution is assumed unknown, so the population risk cannot be computed and minimized directly.
+Instead, one is granted access to the sample~$(Z_1, ..., Z_n)$ of independent copies of~$Z$, and uses it to construct an estimate~$\wh\theta$ of the population risk minimizer,

-where for each possible observation $z$ of $Z$, the \textit{loss} $\ell_{z}: \Theta \to \R$ specifies the cost of choosing~$\theta$ under the outcome~$\{Z = z\}$, and~$\E[\cdot]$ is the expectation with respect to the distribution~$\cP$.
-This distribution is assumed unknown, so the average risk cannot be computed and minimized directly.
-Instead, we are granted access to the sample~$(Z_1, ..., Z_n)$ of independent copies of~$Z$, which is then used to construct an estimator~$\wh\theta$ of the true risk minimizer~$\theta_* \in \Argmin_{\theta \in \Theta} L(\theta),$ assuming that such a minimizer exists.
-As such, we can consider the empirical distribution~$\cP_n$ -- uniform probability measure supported on the sample -- and the empirical risk~$L_n(\theta)$, defined as the observable counterpart of~$L(\theta)$:
+assuming that such a minimizer exists.
+As such, we can consider the empirical distribution~$\cP_n$ -- uniform probability measure supported on the sample -- and the empirical risk~$L_n(\theta)$, defined as the observable counterpart of~$L(\theta)$, namely,

 Ideally, we would like to have an estimator with small \textit{excess risk}~$L(\wh\theta) - L(\theta_*)$, in probability or in expectation over the sample.
 Since for each fixed value~$\theta$ of the parameter, $L_n(\theta)$ is an unbiased estimate of $L(\theta)$ which converges to $L(\theta)$ almost surely by the law of large numbers, a natural candidate estimator of $\theta_*$ is the \textit{empirical risk minimizer} (ERM), defined as